 All MMSS Program seniors are required to write an acceptable senior thesis as part of their graduation requirements.
-In their senior year students must register for at least two quarters of the senior thesis seminar MMSS 398 (MMSS 398-1,2,3 are offered, respectively, in fall, winter and spring) and may register for all three quarters if they wish.
-Regardless of which quarters they register for, students writing their theses must attend all meetings of the thesis seminar held over the entire year.
-The seminar typically meets a number of times in the fall quarter when students begin writing their theses, less frequently in the winter quarter, and then a number of times in the spring quarter for students to present their thesis research to one another.
-The Senior Thesis Coordinator determines whether students have submitted an acceptable thesis and participated satisfactorily in the senior seminar and assigns students a grade for the senior thesis seminar based upon this evaluation.
+In their senior year students must register for at least two quarters of the senior thesis seminar MMSS 398 (MMSS 398-1,2,3 are offered, respectively, in fall, winter and spring) and may register for all three quarters.
+The Senior Thesis Coordinator (Professor Joseph Ferrie) determines whether students have submitted an acceptable thesis and participated satisfactorily in the senior seminar and assigns students a grade for the senior thesis seminar based upon this evaluation.

 The senior thesis must be an original contribution to social science analysis and must consist substantially of independent research performed by the candidate.
 A paper that only summarizes a body of literature will not be acceptable unless it provides a provocative synthesis of ideas.
 The mere collection of data without analysis and interpretation will also not qualify as an honors thesis.